-In Switzerland, there are currently four research reactors and a small waste treatment facility in different stages of decommissioning.
-Four of these five facilities are located at PSI, one at the University of Basel.
+In Switzerland, there are currently three research reactors and a small waste treatment facility in different stages of decommissioning.
+These four facilities are located at PSI.

-- Decommissioning of the research reactor DIORIT at PSI started in 1994 and is in its final phase.
+Decommissioning of the research reactor DIORIT at PSI started in 1994 and is well advanced.
 The biological shield of the reactor was completely dismantled by the end of 2013.
 In 2015, PSI declared an alteration of the decommissioning end state.
-The decision was taken to demolish the facility building instead of reusing it and to achieve the end state "brown field".
-In consequence, PSI needs a revised decommissioning order, the preparations for that reason are ongoing.
-The reactor base plate was dismantled and fragmented in 2016.
-Since the last National Report, contaminated pipes and ducts are being dismantled as well as some activated concrete structures. - Decommissioning of the research reactor SAPHIR at PSI started in 2002 and is in its final phase.
+The decision was taken to demolish the facility building instead of re-using it and to achieve the end state "brown field".
+In consequence, PSI needs a revised decommissioning order.
+The documents for the additional decommissioning project have been submitted to the authorities at the beginning of 2024.
+The documentation is currently being reviewed.
+Since the last National Report, the remaining contaminated pipes and ducts are being dismantled as well as some activated concrete structures around the former reactor cavity.

+2 unconditioned and partly conditioned waste (uncond.)

+3 Alpha-toxic waste (ATW)

+- Decommissioning of the research reactor SAPHIR at PSI started in 2002 and is in its final phase.
 The reactor pool and the biological shield are completely dismantled and conditioned.
 Currently, the remaining concrete structures are measured with in-situ gamma spectrometry in order to prepare a general clearance procedure.
 The planned end state of the decommissioning of SAPHIR is the complete demolition of the building ("brown field"). - In April 2013, the PSI submitted a final decommissioning plan for its research reactor PROTEUS that finally ceased operation in April 2011.
-ENSI reviewed the decommissioning plan and assessed it in 2016.
-In 2017, the licensing authority DETEC gave the decommissioning order.
-By then, first dismantling activities started such as removal of no longer used pipes and instruments from the control room, dismantling of the upper platform and the staircase in the reactor hall.
-The planned end state of the decommissioning is only to remove the reactor and to reuse the former reactor building for non-nuclear purposes. - The decommissioning of a small incinerator facility for low-level waste at the PSI is ongoing.
-DETEC gave the decommissioning order in July 2014.
+In 2017, the licensing authority DETEC issued the decommissioning order.
+Since the last National Report, the complete reactor structure has been dismantled and all radioactive material has been removed.
+The final phase of decommissioning includes clearance measurements of the remaining concrete structure to verify that the installation no longer represents a radiological risk and can be released from nuclear legislation.
+The planned end state of the decommissioning is to re-use the former reactor building for non-nuclear purposes. - The decommissioning of a small incinerator facility for low-level waste at the PSI is in its third phase.
+DETEC issued the decommissioning order in July 2014.
 The dismantling activities are divided in 5 phases.
-In the first phase, various auxiliary equipment and the flue-gas stack were dismantled and a new off-gas-treatment plant was installed.
-In the second phase, the furnace itself was successfully dismantled.
-Currently, the dismantling of the air filter system is ongoing.
-The end state of decommissioning is the complete demolition of the building ("brown field"). - In February 2017, the University of Basel submitted the final decommissioning plan for its research reactor AGN-211-P that finally ceased operation in October 2013.
-The fuel elements were removed from the facility in July 2015.
-ENSI assessed the decommissioning plan in 2017.
-In February 2019, DETEC gave the decommissioning order.
-Since it is a simple and small facility, there is only one phase of decommissioning.
-All dismantling work was completed in 2019.
-The radioactive waste that arose from decommissioning was transferred to PSI for further treatment and conditioning.
-The planned end state of decommissioning is to reuse the rooms in which the reactor was installed.
+In the first three phases, the furnace, the exhaust gas pipes, and the emission filters have been completely dismantled and conditioned.
+The dismantling activities had to be carried out under difficult conditions, as there was alpha- and beta-contamination as well as asbestos and other conventional hazardous material.
+In the next phase, the building will be measured with in-situ gamma spectrometry.
+The end state of decommissioning is the complete demolition of the building ("brown field").